tamari92/kf2-tournament/rules.md

 #### 3.2.2e - Grand Finals
 The final match of the tournament is held between the two teams that advanced from the **Semifinals**.

-In this stage, **each team again plays two games in a row across two separate maps**, determined through a series of [Map Bans](#331c---grand-finals).
+Like before, each team plays **two games** on **two separate maps**, determined through a series of [Map Bans](#331c---grand-finals).

-The cumulative score earned across both games becomes the team's final score for the match.
+A team's total score for the round is the cumulative score across all games to be played.
 The team with the highest total score wins the round.

 The winner is the **tournament champion (1st place)**.
 The loser finishes the tournament in **2nd place**.